jonathanrevell/wordpress-ftp-git-sync/README.md

 ## grantPermissions

-SFTP ONLY: Uses SSH to update a unix system's permissions to permit access to the underlying files.
+**SFTP ONLY:** Uses SSH to update a unix system's permissions to permit access to the underlying files.
+If you get a permission denied error while trying to upload files to your FTP server try running this command.
+Note that this grants permissions specifically to remoteRootPath.
+If you change this value you may need to run this command again.